braynwash/N315/homework2/README.md

 # Purpose

-This homework assignment will teach the MVC model as well as how we utilize and implement it.
+This homework assignment will teach the MVC model as well as how to utilize and implement it in projects.

 # Tasks